Core focus

 Driving execution inside a global organization

-Building on the group’s overseas network across major markets, the US office runs regional operations, client coordination, and team management—together with business managers—to keep programmes on track.
+The group maintains an overseas network across major markets.
+The US office runs regional operations, client coordination, and team management together with business managers.

 300+